arosenaos/arosenaos.github.io/project.md

 ## Modelling

-In order to predict an afternoon precipitation event from morning land-surface and atmospheric conditions, I used a RandomForestClassifier from the Python SciPy package.
-This model was deemed most appropriate for this dataset for several reasons.
-First, the target variable was labeled which required a supervised model.
+A random forest model (RandomForestClassifier() within the sklearn Python package) was deemed the most appropriate machine learning model to use for the objectives in this study.
+This model was selected for several seasons.
+First, the target variable was already labeled which required a supervised model.
 The target variable also required a classification model because predictions would either fall under the True case (existence of an APE, "1") or False case (non-existence of APE, "0").
-Finally, the RandomForestClassifier is less sensitive to outliers since it takes the average of many decision trees.
-Since the features contained outliers (as seen above in figure 2), this model could appropriately handle these inputs.
+Finally, the RandomForestClassifier is not particularly sensitive to outliers since it takes the average of many decision trees.
+Since the features contained outliers (as seen above in Figure 2), this model could appropriately handle the underlying data.

-After creating a train/test split of 80/20, it was also deemed appropriate to also use a random oversampler function (RandomOverSampler) because it was much more common that an APE did not occur (False case) than an APE did occur (True case).
-This function resamples the training data so that the RandomForestClassifier runs on training data that is balanced in True and False cases.
+After creating a train/test split of 80/20, it was also deemed appropriate to also use a random oversampler function (RandomOverSampler).
+Random sampling is often used for imbalanced datasets -- since it was much more common that an APE did not occur (False case) than an APE did occur (True case).
+This function resamples the training data so that the RandomForestClassifier runs on on training data that is balanced in True and False cases.

 ```python
 features = sfc_df.drop('ape', axis=1)